davgiles/odin-landing-page/README.md

-# first-website
+# Landing Page Project
-Landing page project from TheOdinProject
+Goal was to build a sample landing page using a flexbox layout.